-18. Healthcare Transportation Access (HTA) FOR HTA PROJECTS ONLY to services like driver's licenses, vehicle registration, insurance offices, traffic court, polling places, grocery shopping, job interviews, classes, and similar services or by appointment from the individual's current location (within Palm Beach County).
+18. Healthcare Transportation Access (HTA) FOR HTA PROJECTS ONLY

+For HTA Projects, provide transportation administration services for clients to or from medical and support services appointments that contribute to their healthcare success.
+This service will also provide transportation to services like driver's licenses, vehicle registration, insurance offices, traffic court, polling places, grocery shopping, job interviews, classes, and similar services or by appointment from the individual's current location (within Palm Beach County).